github/codeql/docs/codeql/ql-language-reference/signatures.rst

       predicate restriction(T t) { t = A() }
     }

-.. _parameterised-module-signatures:
+.. _parameterized-module-signatures:

-Parameterised module signatures
+Parameterized module signatures
 -------------------------------

-Module signatures can themselves be paramterised in exactly the same way as parameterised modules.
+Module signatures can themselves be parameterized in exactly the same way as parameterized modules.
 This is particularly useful in combination with the dependent typing of module parameters.

 For example: